 This section uses the calibrated model to investigate the properties of private mitigation and the distributional consequences of the pandemic and mitigation policies.
-First, I study the properties of private mitigation by contrasting the model with endogenous transmission (one in which economic interactions change the spread of the virus, as in the baseline) and no mitigation policies to an exogenous transmission model (one in which the spread of the virus only depends on the number of susceptible and infected agents), also without mitigation policies.
-Second, I will quantify the effects of the pandemic and the mitigation policies that resemble those implemented in the US.
-In particular, I contrast the stay-athome order (lockdown) and the stay-at-home subsidy.
+First, I study how private mitigation differs across the age, income, and wealth distribution.
+Second, I quantify the effects of the pandemic and the mitigation policies that resemble those implemented in the US.
+In particular, I contrast the stay-at-home order (lockdown) and the stay-at-home subsidy.
 While both policies reduce infections and deaths, the subsidy policy delivers a higher welfare gain and is favored by all individuals in the economy, whereas the lockdown benefits older individuals at the expense of low-wage workers.